-While loan growth was negatively impacted by decreased loan demand and further impacted by the Company tightening underwriting and reducing marketing spend, the company generated net income of \$88.3 million and diluted earnings per share of \$13.23 for the year.
-Net income and diluted earnings per share benefited from historically low delinquency and the Company's proactive cost saving measures.
-The Company also returned \$102.5 million to shareholders during the year through our share buyback program while maintaining a strong balance sheet.
+While earnings were negatively impacted by the day one loss provisioning required by CECL, the company generated net income of \$53.9 million and diluted earnings per share of \$8.47 for the year.
+Net income and diluted earnings per share benefited from the Company's proactive cost saving measures and 10.8% revenue growth.
+The Company also returned \$111.1 million to shareholders during the year through our share buyback program while maintaining a strong balance sheet.